allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`sdk.aws.s3.credentials.verify`** (*string*/*boolean*)

 * Specify whether to verify SSL certificates.
 By default, verification is enabled (`true`).
-You can provide a path or a downloadable link to a CA bundle, or set this option to `false` to skip SSL certificate verification.
+You can provide a path or a URL to a CA bundle, or set this option to `false` to skip SSL certificate verification.

 <br/>